WHAT IS LEPTIN?

 Of course this resistance creates a problem that readily leads to obesity and constant hunger.
 Speaking of hunger, another hormone called Ghrelin is largely to blame for those hunger pains we all get while dieting.
 This hormone signals to the brain that our stomachs are empty; it’s considered the counterpart of Leptin.
 In cases of obesity, the normal hormone responses are disrupted and Leptin and Ghrelin work irregularly, that is, the body does not respond like it should.

-Clearly Leptin resistance presents a major barrier to weight loss, making resistant people unaware when they’re full and overly hungry despite sufficient consumption.
-Research suggests that certain diet factors can greatly increase the incidence of Leptin resistance; the main cause being overconsumption of fructose.
+Clearly Leptin resistance presents a major barrier to weight loss.
+It makes resistant people unaware when they’re full and overly hungry despite sufficient consumption.
+Research suggests that certain diet factors can greatly increase the incidence of Leptin resistance.
+The main cause being overconsumption of fructose.
 Fructose is what’s known as fruit sugar because it gives fruit and root vegetables their sweet flavor.
 The problem with this monosaccharide is it doesn’t cause an insulin spike.
 Because insulin spikes serve as signals to produce Leptin, consuming fructose leaves the body void of this response.
 The result?
 Overconsumption and increased fat tissue.

-Given this research and similar studies, it seems that Leptin and Ghrelin have a very complicated relationship and contribute to obesity in non-linear ways.
+It seems that Leptin and Ghrelin have a very complicated relationship and contribute to obesity in non-linear ways.
+Given the research at least.
 However, we are learning more about contributing factors of high Ghrelin, Leptin resistance, and the weight gain associated with diets high in fast-acting sugars.